magentabusiness/magentabusiness.github.io/docs/iot-gateway/install/pip-installation.md

 **5. Configure gateway:**

-First, add a gateway device to your ThingsBoard instance by following these steps:
+First, add a gateway device to your IoT Hub instance by following these steps:

 {% assign createNewGatewayDevice = '
   ===
     image: https://img.thingsboard.io/gateway/dashboard/gateway-getting-started-1-ce.png,
-    title: Go to the "**Dashboards**" page and open the "**ThingsBoard IoT Gateways**" dashboard;
+    title: Go to the "**Dashboards**" page and open the "**IoT Hub IoT Gateways**" dashboard;
   ===
     image: https://img.thingsboard.io/gateway/dashboard/gateway-getting-started-2-ce.png,
     title: Click the "**plus**" icon in the upper right corner to add a new gateway.
 Input the gateway name (e.g., "My Gateway"), and select the default device profile.
 Click "Create".